 How are you doing, Sean?

-If the other three were doing their job, we wouldn't need Julian Assange to uh show us what's like my main concerns in the beginning, and I think they were legitimate, and uh so far there's no evidence that things have worked out this way is you know, when you have people just hacking in willy nilly into our Pentagon into our defense department and our intelligence agencies, my fear is that covert operatives uh, you know, their lives are gonna be uh in jeopardy.
+Listen, my main concerns in the beginning, and I think they were legitimate, and so far there's no evidence that things have worked out this way, is, you know, when you have people just hacking in willy-nilly into our Pentagon, into our Defense Department, and our intelligence agencies, my fear is that covert operatives, you know, their lives are going to be in jeopardy.

 Let me ask you a question.

-And in that sense, Julian Assange has done us a great service now whether or not we use that information and we advance our cybersecurity and make it impenetrable, or we don't.
+And in that sense, Julian Assange has done us a great service now whether or not we use that information and we advance our cybersecurity and make it impenetrable or we don't.

-Yeah, look, here's a guy that broke into NASA and the Defense Department at sixteen years of age.
+But if we get hacked in the future, yeah, look, here's a guy that broke into NASA and the Defense Department at 16 years of age.

 It couldn't have been that good a system.

-And I asked him, I said, How easy was it?
+And I asked him, I said, how easy was it?

-He said, Extremely.
+He said, extremely.

-That's that's that's not good.
+That's not good.

 And the second thing is I think he showed a deep level of corruption that even I, the skeptic of government that I am, had no idea was that institutionally corrupt.

-I I honestly feel our government is no better, has developed into such a bureaucracy, it's actually no better than the former Soviet Union at this point.
+I honestly feel our government is no better, has developed into such a bureaucracy.

-And it's it's literally driving us to collapse.
+And it's literally driving us to collapse.

-And I keep sounding the alarm and people aren't listening, but I'm trying.
+And I keep sounding the alarm, and people aren't listening, but I'm trying.

 I'm going to do it to my last breath.